|Welcome to the Redding Republican Town Committee

 * State imposed maximum for contributions to the RTC is $2,000 per person per year.

-RTC Meetings are scheduled for the first Monday of each month, 7:30pm at Town Hall (except for January, meeting will be held Tuedsay the 9th)
+RTC Meetings are scheduled for the first Thursday of each month, 7:30pm at Town Hall

 Brian has been a resident of Redding since 2012, having moved here from West Hartford with his wife, Claire and three daughters, Brook, Taylor and Brett in order to be closer to New York City for business purposes.
 He holds an MBA from the University of Connecticut, has built a career in technology start-ups and is currently focused on cyber-security with a company in New York.